-Now, I would never want to see the weather cramp your style, so I’m sharing my fave 6 materials to help you keep cool (but still stylin’) in the heat – along with some ideas on how to wear them.
+Now, I would never want to see the weather cramp your style, so I’m sharing my fave 6 fabrics to help you keep cool (but still stylin’) in the heat – along with some ideas on how to wear them.

 Eyelet is an obvious choice for Summer because of all the holes and lightweight material.

+Bonus!
 This fun, flirty fabric has a feminine flair to it that looks great worn casually or dressed up.